AKSW/Thandril/README.md

 ### Compilation/Running the Server  ###

-All you have to do is to install the [Typesafe Acticator](//www.playframework.com/documentation/2.3.x/Installing) and subsequent execute the following commands:
+All you have to do is to switch into the projects main directory and subsequent execute the following commands:

-- activator update
+- ./activator update
-- activator run
+- ./activator run

 If you wanna package the Application and deploy it to some kind of Server-System, please have a look at the [Activator documentation](//typesafe.com/activator/docs).

 ### Tested Platforms ###

-Thandril is developed under Fedora 21 and thereby well tested on this platform.
+Thandril is developed under Fedora 22 and thereby well tested on this platform.
 It should also run on all other Linux based distributions, in which installed programs are located at /usr/bin.